doctrine/DoctrineBundle/Resources/doc/configuration.rst

 .. note::

-    When specifying a ``url`` parameter, any information extracted from that URL will override explicitly set parameters.
-An example database URL would be ``mysql://snoopy:redbaron@localhost/baseball``, and any explicitly
+    When specifying a ``url`` parameter, any information extracted from that URL will override explicitly set parameters unless ``override_url`` is set to ``true``.
+An example database URL would be ``mysql://snoopy:redbaron@localhost/baseball``, and any explicitly set driver,
-    set driver, user, password and dbname parameter would be overridden by this URL.
+    user, password and dbname parameter would be overridden by this URL.
     See the Doctrine `DBAL documentation`_ for more information.

 Besides default Doctrine options, there are some Symfony-related ones that you can configure.
 The following block shows all possible configuration keys: